asaduzzaman-rahim/asaduzzaman-rahim/README.md

 ## 💼 What I Do

 - Convert **PSD/AI/Figma designs** into pixel-perfect, responsive websites
-- Develop **custom WordPress websites** based on client requirements
+- Build modern, responsive frontend interfaces using HTML, CSS, and JavaScript
-- Customize WordPress themes and improve website performance
+- Optimize websites for performance, accessibility, and cross-browser compatibility
 - Collaborate with design and development teams to deliver high-quality web solutions
 - Solve frontend issues and improve UI/UX

 ---

 ## 🎯 Career Objective